content-left-bg.png

 Digital innovation Queensland

-As a young Queenslander, your voice is important and we would like your help to solve the issues facing Queenslanders in your local community and beyond.
-This year is an opportunity for you to harness your 21st century skills and shape the future by developing an interactive digital solution that will create change.
+This year is an opportunity for you to harness your 21st century skills and shape the future by developing an interactive digital solution that addresses 1 or more of the United Nations Sustainable Development Goals, driving positive change in the world.

 When creating your digital solution, remember to provide tips and links to further information.
 Your solution could be an app, game or website and should be visually appealing and informative.